 Ultimately, I haven’t made a decision about any of it.
+I’m writing my own ceremony, so I have complete freedom in this aspect of our wedding.
 Always one for compromise, I’m considering multiple options of tweaking these traditional elements to make them more modern and therefore not so sexist.
 For instance, does the officiant have to ask “who gives this woman to be wed?”
 Definitely not.
 I don’t see a problem with my father, someone who has always been such a strong, supportive figure in my life, walking me down the aisle.

 But that isn’t the only wedding event that I’m currently questioning.
 Would my single friends want to be singled out to vie for my bouquet and a “guarantee” of their own happiness?
 Do my guests really need to witness Spencer de-garter me and then slingshot it out to a group of his unattached friends?
 These are the things that are keeping me and my feminist brain awake at night.

 Are there any brides-to-be out there with similar concerns?
 Or are there are suggestions for ways to keep my wedding from falling into the sexist category?
 I’d love some feedback!

 P.S.
 When I was a little girl, I also read lots of books that inspired my feminist soul.